-Floors including sub-floors

-Repair Category 2

-Notes Some sections of flooring were noted to be uneven particularly at first floor level requiring checks and repairs as appropriate.
-High ground levels were noted externally to the property requiring further attention, monitoring and investigation as appropriate in future.
+Floors including sub-floors Repair Category 2 Notes Some flooring appeared loose and sprung with some unevenness noted in parts.
+Further checks and investigation will be necessary as appropriate.
 It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.

-Intern nal joinery and kitchen fittings
+Intern al joinery and kitchen fittings

 Repair Category 1

-Notes Further updating of internal joinery could be considered to personal preference.
+Notes Internal fittings and kitchen fittings show normal wear and tear.
+Further upgrading can be considered to personal preference in future.